The smallest mono-unstable convex polyhedron with point masses has 8 faces and 11 vertices: Introduction and the main result

-Static balance points of a given object are points on its surface where, if supported on a horizontal plane, the object could be at rest.
-The numbers of various types of such balance points are often intuitively clear: for example a (fair) cubic dice has $S=6$ stable equilibrium positions on its faces, $U=8$ unstable equilibrium positions at its vertices and also has $H=12$ saddle-like equilibria on its edges. {\revision{Despite being associated with mechanical experiments, the concept of static equilibrium may also be defined in purely geometric terms.
-Here we focus on equilibria associated with convex polyhedra and, following \citet{balancing}, we can write: \begin{definition} Let $P$ be a $3$-dimensional convex polyhedron, let $\inter P$ and $\bd P$ denote its interior and boundary, respectively, and let $o \in \inter P$.
-We say that $q \in \bd P$ is an \emph{equilibrium point} of $P$ with respect to $o$ if the plane $H$ through $q$ and perpendicular to the line segment $[o,q]$ supports $P$ at $q$.
-In this case $q$ is \emph{nondegenerate} if $H \cap P$ is the (unique) vertex, edge, or face of $P$, respectively, that contains $q$ in its relative interior.
-A nondegenerate equilibrium point $q$ is called \emph{stable, saddle-type} or \emph{unstable}, if $\dim (H \cap P) = 2,1$ or $0$, respectively and we denote their respective numbers by $S$, $H$, and $U$. \end{definition} \begin{remark} The definition for static equilibria of convex polygons is analogous; however, in that case we only distinguish between (generic) stable equilibrium points in the interior of the edges and unstable equilibrium points at the vertices. \end{remark} \begin{remark} The definition for static equilibria of smooth convex bodies is identical (via the support plane).
-In case of smooth bodies the three generic stability types are distinguished by the signs of the eigenvalues of the Hessian of the support function. \end{remark} Throughout this paper we deal only with nondegenerate equilibrium points with respect to the center of mass $c$ of polyhedra, so, we have $o\equiv c$, in which case equilibrium points gain intuitive interpretation as locations on $\bd P$ where $P$ may be balanced if it is supported on a horizontal surface (identical to the \emph{support plane} mentioned in Definition \ref{def1}) without friction in the presence of uniform gravity.
+Throughout this paper we deal only with nondegenerate equilibrium points with respect to the center of mass $g$ of polyhedra, so, we have $o\equiv g$, in which case equilibrium points gain intuitive interpretation as locations on $\bd P$ where $P$ may be balanced if it is supported on a horizontal surface (identical to the \emph{support plane} mentioned in Definition \ref{def1}) without friction in the presence of uniform gravity.
 We will describe cases associated with uniform density (which we will refer to as \emph{homogeneous}) and cases where each vertex carries a unit mass (which we will refer to as \emph{0-skeletons}).